Global Drug Policy Observatory

 David Bewley-Taylor, GDPO Director

 David is a Professor of International Relations and Public Policy within the Department of Political and Cultural Studies.
 He has been researching various aspects of drug policy for over twenty years with his main areas of interest being US drug policy, the UN and international drug policy and more recently counter narcotic strategies in Afghanistan.
 David has published widely on many of these and other topics, has collaborated with and produced policy reports for a range of drug policy organizations beyond academia and at present is an Associate of the International Drug Policy Consortium and a Associate Fellow of the Transnational Institute’s Drugs and Democracy Programme.
+He is editor-in-chief of the GDPO Policy Reports, Policy Briefs and Situation Analyses.

 Julia Buxton, GDPO Senior Research Officer